-Please note that the grants criteria are intended as general guidance for applicants as to whether or not their particular project/activity would be eligible for funding.
-Meeting the grants criteria does not automatically lead to the award of a grant.
-Applications that meet the criteria are reviewed by the Grants Committee which meets quarterly.
-The next meeting for which applications can be accepted is on 1st July 2013; applications should be received at least 4 weeks in advance.
+Please note that the grant criteria are intended as general guidance for applicants as to whether or not their particular project/activity would be eligible for funding.
+Meeting the grant criteria does not automatically lead to the award of a grant.

-- Applications are expected to address needs for which resources from the state-sponsored education system are not available or adequate.
+- Applications are expected to address needs for which resources from the state-sponsored education system (including the Pupil Premium in the case of UK projects) are not available or adequate.

 - The Trustees will want to see evidence that the activity or service proposed will give value for money, will increase the effectiveness of education or training and will achieve positive and long lasting change.

 - Applications will be particularly welcome from organisations and institutions that can demonstrate matched funding (not necessarily on a £ for £ basis) or a contribution in kind.
 The matched funding or contribution in kind might be provided by the community itself or by a co-funder.

 Risks and Liabilities

 In giving grants, the Society will require the recipient organisation or institution to accept all risks and liabilities associated with the activity being supported.
 This will be a condition of grant.